Leonid Meteor Shower 2024: Peak Date, Viewing Tips, and Meteor Storm Potential

 Every 33 years, it usually produces a meteor storm, when as many as 50 shooting stars appear every second!
 That filled the sky in 1833, leading many to believe it was a sign that slavery would soon end.
 The song “The Stars Fell on Alabama” was inspired by that shower.

 Then, another rich Leonid display happened in 1866, but not in 1899 or 1933.
 So astronomers thought Jupiter’s gravity had perturbed the meteoroid swarm, and Leonid storms were history.
-But they created 40-per-second fireworks again in 1966 with thousands of meteors per minute, and after that, some hopeful signs appeared in the 90s.
+But Leonid created 40-per-second fireworks again in 1966 with thousands of meteors per minute, and after that, some hopeful signs appeared in the 90s.
 So I urged our readers to go out in November of 2001 and have a look, just in case.

 And those who did will never forget it.
 We didn’t have a true storm.
 But everyone who watched that night, which was cloudless over the entire Northeast, saw seven brilliant, green shooting stars each minute starting at 2 AM.
 My family huddled in sleeping bags in the meadow behind our house.
 It was the best shower of our lives, and most meteors even left behind glowing trains that lingered like Cheshire Cat smiles.
 In 2001, up to 800 per hour fell through the sky.

 However, a spectacular display won’t happen again until around 2034; expect a docile turnout this year.
 Nevertheless, the Leonid meteors are often colorful and travel at one of the fastest speeds of all meteors.
-Some produce bright fireballs with long trails.

 About The Author